 Jinnie Lee, Davis Public Diplomacy Fellow for 2009-2010

 Jinnie is a Foreign Service Officer with the U.S Department of State.
-She is currently Chief of the Domestic Politics Unit at the U.S. Embassy in Seoul.
-In this position, she is responsible for covering internal politics in South Korea.
+She is currently Spokesperson for the U.S. Embassy in Beijing.
+Previously, she served as Chief of the Domestic Politics Unit at the U.S. Embassy in Seoul.
+In that position, she was responsible for covering internal politics in South Korea.
 Prior to Seoul, she served as the Public Affairs Officer at the U.S. Consulate General in Erbil in the Kurdistan region of Iraq.
 Other assignments include Special Assistant in the Bureau for Intelligence and Research, Civilian Response Corps member in the Office of the Coordinator for Reconstruction and Stabilization, Deputy Cultural Affairs Officer in Baghdad, Consular Officer in Guatemala City, and Public Diplomacy Officer in Doha.

 Before joining the State Department, Jinnie worked as an analyst at JPMorgan Chase and Goldman Sachs.
 Jinnie graduated from Wellesley College with a B.A. in International Relations and Africana Studies, and holds a Masters in Public Policy from Princeton University’s Woodrow Wilson School.